SynfiniDLT/daml-tokenization-toolkit/README.md

 A solution that demonstrates
 1. Tokenization of assets using Daml/Canton.
 1. Asset settlement on Canton network.
-1. Wallet to support the asset tokenization.
+1. Wallet (user portal) to support the asset tokenization and settlement processes.

 ## High-level solution design

 This diagram shows the overall intended deployment structure of the wallet.
 Each participant is expected to host their own instance of the wallet API and wallet UI.
-The wallet API is read-only, therefore UI users must use the JSON API to issue any commands which update ledger state.
-In future this could be migrated to the Daml 3.0 application architecture in which the wallet application service provider would host the read-only wallet API on its participant, while users would submit commands through their own participants.
+The wallet API is read-only, therefore UI users must use the JSON API to issue any commands which update the ledger state.
+In future, this could be migrated to the Daml 3.0 application architecture in which the wallet application service provider would host the read-only wallet API on its participant, while users would submit commands through their own participants.

 ![alt text](./img/solution_overview.jpg)

 It is important to note that this solution is designed to work in conjunction with other applications.
-For example, there may be another application which implements a customized token with bespoke lifecycling or other functions, but users could still authorise and complete the settlement processes through the wallet user interface.
-Due to the fact that this application makes use of the Daml Finance interfaces (rather than specific implementations), the settlement instructions can be initiated by a variety of other applications but responded to by users via this solution.
+For example, there may be another application that implements a customized token with bespoke lifecycling or other functions, but users could still authorise and complete the settlement processes through the wallet user interface.
+Due to the fact that this application makes use of the
+[Daml Finance](https://docs.daml.com/daml-finance/index.html) interfaces (rather than specific implementations), the settlement instructions can be initiated by a variety of other applications but responded to by users via this solution.

 ## UI Demonstration